Bira/octopus-carnival/_posts/2025-04-11-wir-dscc-dragonborn.md

 serving him until the other sorcerer-kings banded together to destroy Dregoth and his city.

-Today's Dray are descended both from the outcasts, and from the survivors of Giustenal's destruction.
+Today's Dray are descended both from the outcasts and from the survivors of Giustenal's destruction.
 Their total population is relatively small and few people know of their existence.
-Their communities are either small scattered tribes in the wastes or the rare enclave embedded in a larger community.
+Their communities are either small scattered tribes in the wastes or the rare enclave embedded in a larger settlement.

-Their reputation among those who know about them is as slavers and sorcerers. #NotAllDray deserve this reputation... but a significant majority of them do.
+Their reputation among those who know about them is as slavers and sorcerers.
+Not All Dray (TM) deserve this reputation... but a significant majority of them do.
 They practice defiling magic and slavery, and frequently act as mercenaries for other groups who are okay with this.
 In this, they continue the cycle of abuse, inflicting on others what their creator inflicted on them.

 ## The Numbers